-Plants are like people: They need all the same basics, but can thrive or languish depending on the details—things like the environment, pot size, and placement.
+Plants are like people: They have basic needs, but can thrive or languish depending on the details—things like the environment, pot size, and placement.
 To make sure your next plant purchase doesn’t become another waste of money, we’ve put together some guidelines on how to care for succulents and other house plants, so you don’t have to live with the guilt of killing yet another potted plant.

 Did you know jade plants are considered good luck?
-Jade plants need full sun, so be sure to place it in a south-facing window for maximum exposure.
-Without enough sunlight, jade becomes leggy and stunted (hello, this is my jade plant).
+Harbor that good fortune by keeping it thriving.
+They need full sun, so be sure to place it in a south-facing window for maximum exposure.
+Without enough sunlight, jade becomes leggy and stunted.

 Like aloe and other succulents, jades do not want to be overwatered, as it can cause root rot.
 Allow the plant to dry out between waterings, but if you notice brown spots on the leaves, that means you need to water more frequently.
 Improper watering is the most common cause of an unhappy jade.